VitalikObject/BrawlStars-Server/README.md

 ## Configuration
 You can change default name in config.json (```"default_name": "YOUR_NAME"```)
+And you can change the starting resources in config.json

 ## Client
 To connect to your server, you need a custom client.
 Here the only solution is to use a [pre-made client](https://drive.google.com/file/d/13CevFvqsLW2xzjEEOWGSh__1xRSXJmFh/view?usp=sharing).